educational-resources-and-services/bibletags-widget/README.md

 ## Roadmap

-* Think well about where to indicate version history for different pieces (data, widget, widget-script) and what is updated when, etc
 * Decide on GitHub issues or FreshDesk and add that info to the README
 * Get this README file fully set up
 * Do first beta release for different pieces (data, widget, widget-script) thinking well about where to indicate version history